 Sagwan tree: Uses and benefits

 Sagwan or the Tectona grandis has a few benefits you should know before you plant it.
-Here are some of the most known benefits and use of Sagwan trees.
+Here are some of the most known benefits and uses of Sagwan trees.

-see also about: Planting seeds: How to plant a seed outdoors and indoors
+see also about Planting seeds: How to plant seed outdoors and indoors

 Sagwan tree or teak is good for durable furniture.
 All kinds of outdoor wooden furniture can be easily manufactured from teak wood.

-The Sagwan tree is good for creating good flooring, and it will not decay for a long time.
-It is completely resistant to fungi and parasites.
+The Sagwan tree is good for creating suitable flooring, and it will not decay for a long time.
+It is entirely resistant to fungi and parasites.

 Sagwan trees can be easily used for boats and ship parts because they can run for a long time in the water.